Oak Ridge History

 Peter Wilson and his wife, Ailsy emigrated from Scotland and were among the pioneer settlers in this area in the 1720s.
 The Indians named the Dan River “Morotock,” meaning “shining river.”
 This country was described as a veritable “land of Eden” by William Byrd when he surveyed his purchase in 1728.
 Mr. Byrd’s account of that survey is still in print.
 Peter Wilson built his home at Dan’s Hill, which was later replaced with the extant brick manor by his grandson.
 Mr. Wilson was a farmer, a surveyor, a vestryman and earned the rank of Captain of the Colonial Militia in 1759, during the French and Indian War.
 He started a ferry across the Dan River which was a profitable enterprise, since there were no bridges across the River at that time.
 The ferry continued in operation until 1902 when the textile mill in Danville dammed the river.

 Peter Wilson’s descendants founded or married the founders of all the plantations along the Dan River west of Danville.
-Berry Hill was built by Peter Perkins in the 1740s on 1,200 acres given to Peter Wilson’s daughter, Agnes upon her marriage.
-Peter’s grandson Nathaniel married Winifred Tunstall and founded Belle Grade, on the south bank of the river.
+Berry Hill was built by Peter Perkins in the 1740s on 1,200 acres given to Peter Wilson’s daughter, Agnes, upon her marriage.
+Peter’s grandson Nathaniel married Winifred Tunstall and founded Belle Grade.
 Another grandson founded Laurel Cliff on the South side of the river.
 Peter’s great grand-daughter, Agnes John Peter Wilson, married Samuel Hairston who founded Oak Hill.
 Samuel Pannil Wilson, a great grandchild, founded Windsor in the 1850s.

 Oak Ridge: Origin